Template-Guided Reconstruction of Pulmonary Segments with Neural Implicit Functions: Problem Formulation

 \subsubsection{Dataset Overview}

-The reliance on small, proprietary datasets in many previous studies impedes fair and accurate benchmarking of pulmonary segment construction algorithms.
-Therefore, we create a shape dataset named \emph{Lung3D}, which comprises 800 annotated cases of pulmonary segments along with associated pulmonary bronchi, arteries, and veins, which include intersegmental veins.
-The dataset was split into 70\% training (560 subjects), 10\% validation (80 subjects), and 20\% testing (160 subjects) subsets to facilitate unbiased evaluation, respectively.
-Each pulmonary segment is labeled with 18 classes.
+Dependence on limited and proprietary datasets in many previous studies hinders fair and reliable benchmarking of pulmonary segment construction algorithms.
+Therefore, we create a shape dataset named \emph{Lung3D}, which comprises 800 annotated cases of pulmonary segments along with associated pulmonary bronchi, arteries, and veins, \revisedprev{which include} intersegmental veins. \revisedprev{The dataset was split into 70\% training (560 subjects), 10\% validation (80 subjects), and 20\% testing (160 subjects) subsets to facilitate unbiased evaluation, respectively.} Each pulmonary segment is labeled with 18 classes.
 Fig.~\ref{fig:dataset} gives a visualization of our \emph{Lung3D} dataset.